 In March 1997, surgeons using an early prototype of our technology successfully performed Intuitive surgery on humans.
 Beginning in May 1998, surgeons using our technology successfully performed what we believe were the world's first computer-enhanced closed chest heart surgeries, including mitral valve repair, dissection of an internal mammary artery and grafting of a coronary artery.
 Since then, surgeons using our technology have successfully completed hundreds of general surgery procedures of various types.
 In early 2000, surgeons using our technology successfully completed what we believe was the world's first beating heart bypass procedure using only small ports.
-As of May 31, 2000, we have sold 18 of our da Vinci Surgical Systems.
+To date, we have sold 16 of our da Vinci Surgical Systems.
 This year, we expect the FDA to approve use of the da Vinci Surgical System in laparoscopic surgical procedures, which we believe would make us the only company to have received FDA approval for a third generation surgical product.
 We cannot assure investors as to when, or if, we will receive this approval.
 Laparoscopic surgery is surgery in the abdominal and pelvic areas of the body using an endoscope.
-Our U.S. customers are currently using our products in connection with clinical trials and for training purposes.